 Walla Walla University is an approved training institution for veterans eligible for educational benefits.
 The required course load is twelve hours per quarter in order to maintain eligibility to receive maximum benefits.
-If you have questions about veteran's policies, please contact the Administrative Assistant and Veterans Affairs Coordinator in the Academic Records Office (509) 527-2810.
+If you have questions about veteran's policies, please contact the Veterans Administration Coordinator in the Academic Records Office (509) 527-2811.

 VA Benefits Checklist for New Students:

 - Apply for admission to WWU at apply.wallawalla.edu/

 - Apply for VA benefits at https://benefits.va.gov/gibill/